WASdev/sample.SpringBootMVC/README.md

 ## <a name="start"></a>Getting Started

-Start by downloading/cloning the code from Spring's "gs-serving-web-content" [sample project](https://github.com/spring-guides/gs-serving-web-content/).
-All the proceeding modifications will be made on the code in the ["complete" folder](https://github.com/spring-guides/gs-serving-web-content/tree/master/complete) of that project.
+Start by downloading or cloning the code from Spring's `gs-serving-web-content` [sample project](https://github.com/spring-guides/gs-serving-web-content/).
+All the following modifications will be made on the code in the ["complete" folder](https://github.com/spring-guides/gs-serving-web-content/tree/master/complete) of that project.
 Thus, we suggest familiarizing yourself with that code and reading the guide before proceeding.

 Below, we'll make modifications to our project to deploy it on a Liberty server.
 Similar to Spring Boot, the application and its containing server are then packaged into a standalone runnable JAR.